Current Transportation & Infrastructure Projects

 Broadway Corridor Study: Broadway between I-25 and Highlands Ranch Parkway

-Broadway between I-25 and Highlands Ranch Parkway is a vibrant corridor where people live, work, eat, and shop.
-This 11-mile stretch of Broadway provides local and regional connections through the City and County of Denver, Arapahoe County, cities of Englewood, Littleton, and Centennial, and Douglas County.
+Broadway between I-25 and Highlands Ranch Parkway is a vibrant corridor where people live, work, eat and shop.
+This 11-mile stretch of Broadway provides local and regional connections through the City of County of Denver, Arapahoe County, cities of Englewood, Littleton and Centennial, and Douglas County.
 The City of Littleton is partnering with these agencies to study the transportation and land use conditions along this section of Broadway.

 The study will examine existing conditions and future conditions for the different character areas along the corridor.